 While in treatment, patients have the opportunity to participate in a spiritual program voluntarily.
-JFBHS employs a full time Chaplain who will assist patients in obtaining the resources requested for their preferred denomination of spiritual expression or worship.
+JFBHS employs a full time chaplain who will assist patients in obtaining the resources requested for their preferred denomination of spiritual expression or worship.
 The spiritual program is comprised of various opportunities for innovative ancillary activities while in treatment.
-Our Chaplin, Dr. Reverend Moore is a certified yoga instructor specifically trained for working with adolescents who have experienced single or multiple traumatic events.
+Our chaplain, The Rev. Dr. Robin Moore is a certified yoga instructor specifically trained for working with adolescents who have experienced single or multiple traumatic events.
 Activities in mindfulness, moral development and various forms of creative expression contribute positively to a patient’s well-being and lend to their ability to self-regulate their behaviors.

 At JFBHS, Hillary participated in psychoeducational groups—Positive Communication, Independent Living Skills and Anger Management, just to name a few.
 She completed her treatment and was successfully discharged in March 2020 to an independent living program in her home locality.
 She will receive community-based mental health and substance use treatment services

 Our campus provided a safe and stable environment for Hillary to learn skills to assist with emotional regulation, anger management, substance use education, and relapse prevention skills.